A businessperson's hand reaches out towards a credit card in a bear trap.

 Neil Stewart is Professor of Behavioural Science and Pro-Dean for Research, Engagement, and Impact at Warwick Business School.
 He teaches Behavioural Science and Big Data on the MSc Global Central Banking and Financial Regulation.

-Learn more about decision-making on the four-day Executive Education course Behavioural Science for Ethical Leaders and Negotiators at WBS London at The Shard.
+Learn more about decision-making on the four-day Executive Education course Behavioural Science in the Real World at WBS London at The Shard.

-For more articles on Decision-Making and Analytics sign up to Core Insights.
+Discover more articles on Decision-Making and Analytics by subscribing to our Core Insights newsletter.